 The first resume was created by Leonardo da Vinci in 1481 in the form of the letter to find a job.

 There are a lot of opportunities for employers to find out something about hires.
 It can be a web-site or social network, job interview or colloquy.
 But your resume is the best way to tell about yourself, your abilities and experience and it will mostly help you in your job hunting.
+Whether you are looking for hiring companies in Seattle or aiming to work abroad, the way you present yourself through a resume will either make you or break you.

 What is the structure of a CV?